kdorff/PF-CodeSample/README.md

 * Java
 * Spring-Boot
 * Spring-Dependency Injection
+* Joda-Money for money handling
-* Spock for unit tests (written in Groovy)
+* Spock for unit tests (tests written in Groovy)
-* Gradle build system (with included gradlew-wrapper support)
+* Gradle for the build system (with included gradlew support)

 ## Running the unit tests